 Hackathons do not require existing knowledge of computational skills.
 In fact, projects are often centered around learning and developing resources for beginners.
 We encourage everyone to participate, even (or especially!) if you have little to no coding knowledge.

-This pre-conference is made possible thanks in part to generous sponsorship from the following organizations:
+Previous hackathons were made possible thanks in part to generous sponsorship from the following organizations.

 If you would like more information regarding sponsoring the pre-conference this year or in future years, please see the Sponsorship page.